learn-anything/2017-release/readme.md

 # Description

-This is a search engine similar to [DuckDuckGo](https://duckduckgo.com/) but instead of providing a static set of links, it provides an interactive mind map of best of the best peer reviewed resources one can use to learn any of the topics.
+This is a search engine similar to [DuckDuckGo](https://duckduckgo.com/) but instead of providing a static set of links, it provides an interactive mind map of best of the best peer reviewed resources one can use to learn any of the topics in a guided way.

-Its purpose is to let users query [the big mind map of knowledge](https://github.com/nikitavoloboev/learn-anything) and receive visual mind maps that one can explore with links, videos, articles, gifs that help learn the subject at hand in the most efficient way.

 All mind maps will soon be open source so that anyone can edit and contribute to the open index of this search.